 How do I return my advance ballot?

-- By mail: Mail your completed ballot to your local elections office.
+- By mail: Mail a completed ballot to your local elections office.
 Ballots must be postmarked on or before Election Day and must be received by elections officials by Nov.
 11 to count in the general.